eliasson/markuseliasson.se/content/article/scalatest-best-practices.md

 +++
 Categories = ["Code"]
-Description = "Writing clear, consice and maintainable tests can be quite challeging regardless of tool and language.
+Description = "Writing clear, consice and maintainable tests can be quite challenging regardless of tool and language.
 Following the practices discussed here will hopefully help you achieve this if you are using ScalaTest."
 Tags = ["Scala"]
 date = "2019-06-13T14:35:00+02:00"
 title = "Best practices for ScalaTest"